devcode-git/hosted-fields-sdk/README.md

 Migrate to the New Domain: Begin using the new domain by updating your configurations accordingly.

 #### Deprecation Timeline:
-Old Domain: The old domain will be deprecated on (do we have a date for deprecation?), after which it will no longer be supported.
+Old Domain: The old domain will be deprecated on 15 March, after which it will no longer be supported.

 #### Additional Notes:
 Reach out to our support team if you encounter any issues during the transition or require further assistance.